Foreign travel advice

 A high number of violent incidents have been reported in Caucagua east of Caracas.
 You should avoid stopping in this area.

-The normal check-in time for domestic and international flights in Venezuela is 3 hours in advance.
+The normal check-in time for domestic and international flights in Venezuela is 2 to 3 hours in advance.
 For some airlines it is longer.
 You won’t be able to check in or drop bags if you arrive after your airline’s deadline, you should check cut-off times with the airline in advance.
 There are also often lengthy police checks, so avoid arriving late at the airport.

 Tourist travel can often involve flying in light aircraft.
 There have been several accidents in recent years on the main tourist routes, including Los Roques, Canaima and Merida - some with fatalities.
 A list of recent incidents and accidents can be found on the website of the Aviation Safety network.